 Three Key Considerations for Commercial and Market Access Teams

 Silos.
 We’ve all heard of this term in the pharmaceutical industry however, do most of us truly understand how negatively silos affect internal and external collaboration?
-Long-term, consistent, inefficient collaboration can seriously impact an organization’s bottom line.
+Long-term, consistent, and inefficient collaboration can seriously impact an organization’s bottom line.
 Especially when it comes to the commercialization process, collaboration is a necessity.
 Whether a product is going through the launch cycle or it has been on the market for quite some time, it is important that market access teams and commercial teams are consistently collaborating.

 The continuous conversation between the two functions is a part of a greater cross-functional strategy that needs to be maintained.
 In addition, it is important that the two teams work together to realign strategies according to value perceived based on the stakeholder or customer they are targeting.
-Ultimately, collaboration within pharmaceutical organizations will prove very beneficial in the long-run, positively affecting an organization’s overall performance.
+Ultimately, collaboration within pharmaceutical organizations will prove very beneficial in the long run, positively affecting an organization’s overall performance.

 The Power of Three

-In the ever changing landscape of the pharmaceutical industry, we see three key considerations that will be powerful in helping senior leaders understand the importance of market access influence in commercial launch strategies.
+In the ever-changing landscape of the pharmaceutical industry, we see three key considerations that will be powerful in helping senior leaders understand the importance of market access influence in commercial launch strategies.
 The three considerations are as follows: